Select Page

 However, in doing so, they wanted to ensure that the look and feel of the town was maintained and that the skies were kept as dark as possible.
 Utah’s beautiful night sky is a huge reason tourists flock to the city during and following the ski season.

-Custom Round LED Bollard with Louvers Night 4Dark sky compliance ensures that the light emitted by a fixture is directed downward and that it prevents excessive light pollution from affecting visibility of the stars.
+Dark sky bollard lights are compliance ensures that the light emitted by a fixture is directed downward and that it prevents excessive light pollution from affecting the visibility of the stars.
 It also protects local wildlife, which may experience disruptions in their migratory, sleeping, or eating habits due to light pollution.

-The original pathway lighting outside the library was provided by 100w high pressure sodium bollards, which have a low Kelvin temperature of 2100, making the light they produce dim and warm.
+The original pathway lighting outside the library was provided by 100w high-pressure sodium bollards, which have a low Kelvin temperature of 2100, making the light they produce dim and warm.
 LEDs tend to be much brighter than traditional fixtures, and the company wanted to make sure the replacements would not be too jarring of a change.
 Our specialists recommended the 32w LED round dome top bollards with the lowest-offered Kelvin temperature of 3000k to ensure the new lighting would not be overly bright.

-dark sky compliant LED bollard pathway lighting for park city utah Energy-Efficient LED Bollards for Pathway Lighting
+Energy-Efficient LED Bollards for Pathway Lighting